1 in Sleep Product Research

 |Lightweight||a-||The pillows are "airy" and often weigh no more than 2 lbs.|

-The table below evaluates only those down pillows with 75% or higher in owner satisfaction based on a significant sample.
-Important: Information below concerning firmness, loft and sleeping position shows only what tends to be true according to most owners.
-Your personal evaluation may differ.
+The table below evaluates only those down pillows with 78% or higher owner satisfaction based on a significant sample.
+Important: Information below concerning firmness and loft shows only what tends to be true according to most owners; your personal evaluation may differ.